HendersonAlec2212/data_base_construction_ETL/README.md

 According to Time Magazine there are 325 million people in America and more than 265 million guns.
 31% of households in the US have firearms and 22% of American adults personally own one or more firearms per UC Davis Health.
-In this ETL project multiple sources were combined in a SQL database to perform analysis on gun deaths in America.
-The database contains tables of gun deaths, gun licenses and registrations, registered weapons, and gun laws.
+In this ETL project multiple sources were combined in a SQL database to supply opportunity to perform analysis on gun deaths in America.
+The database contains tables of gun deaths and rates, gun licenses and registrations, registered weapons, and gun laws throughout the United States.

 # Extract
 The datasets used are csv files from multiple sources.